J.D. Scholar and J.D./M.B.A. Scholar Required Curriculum

 These courses are relevant across different industries, and allow students to consider the specific ways in which various business transactions add value to the design, negotiation, finance and implementation of deals, as well as to business management and commercial client relations.

-Based firmly in the student’s specific interests, this project will challenge the student to demonstrate their combined legal and business skills in a simulated environment.
+Based firmly in the student’s specific interests, this project will challenge the student to demonstrate their combined legal and business skills.
 The projects are developed, discussed, administered and presented in the Law & Business Projects Seminar, a year-long course co-taught by the Jacobson Leadership Program Faculty Directors.
 Students will be able to work independently or collaboratively in small teams, and with individually-assigned mentors, and will be required to present their projects to a panel of faculty and alumni.

 J.D./M.B.A.
 Student Required Curriculum

-Due to academic calendar overlap, J.D./M.B.A. students are not allowed to take the following Stern courses in the 2013-2014 academic year: For Fall: DBIN-GB.3115.0A: DBi Spain.
-In the Spring: The only DBI course that can be taken is DBIN-GB.3111.0A: DBI Italy.
+Due to academic calendar overlap, J.D./M.B.A. students are not allowed to take the following Stern courses in the 2011-2012 academic year:

 Jacobson Leadership Program Course Descriptions